How to Get From the Calgary Airport (YYC) to Banff (2024)

 Is YYC The Closest Airport to Banff?

-If you’re curious about the closest airport to Banff, then look no further than Calgary International Airport (YYC).
-As there is no “Banff airport,” This article mainly focuses on travel in and out of YYC, which, in our view, stands out as one of the best airports in Canada.
+If you’re curious about Banff’s closest airport, look no further than Calgary International Airport (YYC).
+There is no “Banff airport.”
+This article mainly focuses on travel in and out of YYC, which, in our view, stands out as one of the best airports in Canada.
 With its infrequent congestion and well-designed layout for a major city, we find that YYC offers a very pleasant travel experience.

-How Far is it From Calgary International Airport to Banff?
+How Far is it From YYC to Banff?

 Calgary Airport to Banff is actually not that far.
 If it’s a clear day, you can even see the Canadian Rockies from Calgary!
 You can drive from Calgary to Banff in about an hour and 40 minutes, but you’ll start getting some absolutely great views of the mountains as you drive in around the 45-minute mark.
 As Canmore is closer than Banff to Calgary, if you’re traveling to Canmore, you are looking at one hour and 20 minutes from YYC.
 That being said, you can take a few different routes to get to Banff from the airport.